Nutrition in Primary Care: Update and Controversies 2019

 The stress response is a normal protective reaction designed to prepare us for ‘fight or flight’ in the face of adversity.
 The adrenal glands are major players in this response and according to the Adrenal Fatigue Theory, chronic stress which is endemic in modern societies leads to adrenal gland depletion.
 Signs of this include a cluster of vague symptoms like brain fog, fatigue, light-headedness, anxiety and depression.
 This presentation will examine current evidence and controversy regarding the existence of adrenal exhaustion and the role diet and certain selected supplements may play in addressing symptoms.

-4. Diet and Weight Loss: Risks, Benefits and Currently Popular Weight Loss Strategies
+4. Diet and Weight Loss: Risks, Benefits, and Currently Popular Strategies

-CSOM/ISOM Members should log-in under ‘My Account’ to receive the membership discount.
+CSOM/ISOM Members must log-in under ‘My Account’ to receive membership discounts.